davehague/audapolis/doc/feat/phase2_diarization_upgrade.md

 Requirements:
 1. Update server/app/transcribe.py to use new components:
-   - Replace direct PyDiar usage with DiarizationEngine
+   - Replace direct PyDiar usage with DiarizationEngine for all diarization
    - Integrate ModernTranscriptionPipeline for advanced workflows
    - Add quality metrics to results
    - Maintain backward compatibility with existing API
 2. Update process_audio() function to:
-   - Support new diarization engine selection
-   - Use ModernTranscriptionPipeline when advanced features requested
+   - Use ModernTranscriptionPipeline for all diarization and transcription
-   - Fall back to original pipeline when needed
    - Include quality assessment in results
 3. Ensure all existing functionality preserved:
    - Basic transcription still works